chakrabar/Solutions/src/zoom-clone/readme.md

 8. Now, deploy to the App Service (can be done easily from `VS Code` with `Azure App Service` extension)

 > **NOTE:** Apparently, `WebRTC` connection is quite unreliable over Mobile (4G) connections!
 What's even more weird, this problems on mobile-to-pc connections seem to increase when 'controls' are added to 'video' elements.
 And the reliability falls fast with increasing distance, mixed networks!!! **Finally,** The only setup where it works within usable standards is, on Chrome (desktop or mobile), when clients are on same (WAN/LAN) network, like using the same wifi connection!

+## TURN server

+Oh a high level, a `WebRTC` connection needs help of a `STUN` and/or `TURN` server to work

+STUN: At core, it helps the clients to figure out their public IP, so that other clients to can connect to them when invited.
+Then the signalling process happens that inlucdes content format negotiation and other agreements.

+TURN: Even after using STUN, sometime clients cannot connect to each other for `Symmetric NAT` and other restrictions.
+In such cases TURN server can help by working as a proxy server in between, so that the clients can pass data through them.
+See more details [here](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API).

+The current code does not work across networks.
+There are some discussions in StackOverflow [here](https://stackoverflow.com/questions/43992334/why-my-webrtc-connection-works-only-at-local-network), [here](https://stackoverflow.com/questions/25546098/installing-a-turn-server-on-ubuntu-for-webrtc) and [here](https://stackoverflow.com/questions/22233980/implementing-our-own-stun-turn-server-for-webrtc-application/35452566#35452566).

+The [PeerJS docs](https://peerjs.com/docs.html) says the PeerJS [cloud server](https://peerjs.com/) provides a free TURN server by default (just use `new Peer()` in code), so it should solve the problem.
+But that did not work either!